NetworkMathematics/FrontPage/IndianaProjects.md

    Something along the lines of the 6 items above would guarantee a reasonable "comprehensive vocabulary" (with definitions, this would be a comprehensive glossary) of mathematical terms.

     A posteriori verifications should also be done, comparing the terms obtained in our database with:
-   1. the merger of all mathematical glossaries from Wikipedia  (a smaller and possibly much easier project)
+   1. The merger of all mathematical glossaries from Wikipedia  (a smaller and possibly much easier project, see below project #4)
    2. MathGloss almost 5K terms (without official definitions, the definition is implicitly the sum of the information in the human-curated resources HCR)
    3. Wolfram MathWorld 13k concepts, which can onlybe used indirectly through Wikidata, per license regulations.